AndySomogyi/sbmlsolver/README.md

 `pip install libroadrunner`

-# Example Python usage

-Once installed in Python (using pip or using the wheels directly), the following simple example script should demonstrate the basics of a roadrunner simulation:

 ### Google Colab
 libroadrunner can be used entirely in a browser using [Google Colab](https://colab.research.google.com/).
 Ideally, it will work with the following steps (updated May 2023)